BuilderRobot/ChessBot/README.md

-### Best Move Prediction Using Elite Chess Games (2200+ elo)
+# Best Move Prediction Using Elite Chess Games (2200+ elo)

+### Training Data and Results
 I trained the model on a dataset of 50,000 training games, labeled using the players’ next moves.
 I let the model train for 16 epochs, as the test accuracy started to stagnate.
 The model was tested on a small set of 2,000 test games.
-Here are the results after 16 epochs of training:
+The model reached a training accuracy of 34% and a testing accuracy of 22%.
+The training accuracy was still steadily increasing by epoch 16, but the testing accuracy had stagnated, climbing less than one percent in the last 5 epochs.

-### Model Architecture:
+### Model Architecture
 The model takes a 8 x 8 x 12 tensor as input.
 This is a stack of 12 8x8 chess boards, with each board having one of the six types of chess pieces, and one of the two players.
 This input layer is run through 5 convolutional layers and one dense layer.
 Each of these intermediate layers are followed by a batch normalization layer and have a 20% chance to be nullified using a dropout function.